DEV Community

 As Andrew Ng once noted, "Try typing a text without ever hitting backspace" - seems like a hard task, and that is how LLMs work.

 Well, that's how they worked until recently.
-When o1 (and later Deepseek Q, QwQ, Gemini 2.0 Flash Thinking) appeared the models learned to make a break and operate in a mode similar to the "Slow" system.
+When o1 (and later Deepseek R1, QwQ, Gemini 2.0 Flash Thinking) appeared the models learned to make a break and operate in a mode similar to the "Slow" system.

 Recently there has been a lot of talk of LLM pre-training plateauing, exhausting training data, AI development hitting a wall.